The William Fletcher tertiary grants for talented young artists

 2. Neither an Honours student who has already won a WFF Grant in Year 3, nor one enrolled in a master’s or doctoral course, is eligible.

-• College of Fine Arts (UNSW) • National Art School • National Institute of Dramatic Art • Sydney College of the Arts (USyd) • Southern Cross University • University of Newcastle (Fine Art and Design/Illustration disciplines) • University of Wollongong
+• UNSW Art & Design • National Art School • National Institute of Dramatic Art • Sydney College of the Arts (USyd) • Southern Cross University • University of Newcastle (Fine Art and Design/Illustration disciplines) • University of Wollongong

 In each institution, the Head of School has nominated a member of staff to be the Contact person who will help you, if necessary.
 See below.